Strategic Rocket Forces: Post Soviet Union

 Like most of the Russian Armed Forces, the Strategic Missile Forces had limited access to resources for new equipment in the Yeltsin era.
 However, the Russian government made a priority of ensuring that the Missile Forces received new missiles to phase out older, less-reliable systems, and to incorporate newer capabilities in the face of international threats to the viability of the nuclear deterrent effect provided by their missiles.
 In particular the development of missile defense systems in the United States.

 In 1995, the "Strategic Missile Forces Day" and "Military Space Forces Day" were created.
 On July 16, 1997, President Boris Yeltsin signed a decree incorporating the Russian Space Forces and the Space Missile Defence Forces (Russian: Ракетно-космической обороны) into the SMT.
 In doing so, 'nearly 60' military units and establishments were dissolved.
 However, four years later, on June 1, 2001, the Russian Space Forces were reformed as a separate branch of service from the SMT.

 Minister of Defence Marshal of the Russian Federation Igor Sergeev, a former commander of the SMT from August 19, 1992 – May 22, 1997, played a major role in assuring funding for his former service.
 He was succeeded by General of the Army Vladimir Yakovlev, who commanded the SMT from June 1997 until April 27, 2001.
 Yakovlev was succeeded by Colonel General Nikolay Solovtsov.

 In the early 2000s, Chief of the General Staff Army General Anatoly Kvashnin decided to downgrade the status of the Strategic Missile Forces from a branch of the armed forces to an independent combat arm.
 This was completed despite the opposition of Defense Minister Marshal Igor Sergeyev.

 Solovtsov was dismissed in July–August 2009.
 Speculation over why Solovtsov was dismissed included opposition to further cuts in deployed nuclear ballistic missile warheads below the April 2009 figure of 1,500, the fact that he had reached the retirement age of 60, despite that he had recently been extended another year's service, or the failure of the Navy's Bulava missile).

 After only a year, Lieutenant General Andrey Shvaichenko, appointed on August 3, 2009, by President Dmitry Medvedev, was replaced.
 The current commander of the Strategic Missile Forces, Colonel General Sergey Karakayev, was appointed to the post by a presidential decree of June 22, 2010.

 The RVSN headquarters has a special sledgehammer that can be used to gain access to the launch codes if the commander feels the need to use it or if ordered directly, but does not have normal access to the safe.
 In 2020, the Strategic Missile Forces completed switching to digital information transmission technology.

-Composition since 2010s
+Composition

 A RS-24 Yars missile system of the 39th Guards Missile Division during a command post exercise in 2017.

 Strategic Rocket Forces infantry during a military exercise.